Keksuccino/docs_fancymenu/positioning-elements.md

 ![anchor_points](https://github.com/Keksuccino/FancyMenu/assets/35544624/25bff930-0b52-4d76-b0e9-3e1cbcf3c20e)

-# Move Elements with Vanilla Elements
+# Anchor Elements to Vanilla Elements

 **Elements itself can also work as an anchor point for other elements!** Just hover an element while dragging another and the dragged element's anchor point will get changed to the hovered element.